cloud-gov/cg-site/content/intro/pricing/whats-included.md

   + binary_buildpack
 - Self-service management of spaces and users within an organization
 - Platform maintenance and managed service expansion overhead
+- Support for customer-provided DNS for applications (including support for customer-provided IPv6)

 <!--
 TODO